 Te and I met in the summer of ’07 and it was love at first sight…for her.
 I had yet to be clued in.
 Needless to say, we soon became good friends and I began to notice her qualities and discover who she really was.
 Maybe it was the way she spewed a mouth full of frappuccino all over my windshield when she laughed at something I had said, or it could have been the way her hair was plastered across her face when she laughed after we got caught out in a rainstorm.

 Through the experience of dating and marrying someone I have taken a whole new perspective on my relationship with God.
 The first thing I noticed is that I need a strong and thriving relationship with God so he can teach me, challenge me, and love me into the man he created me to be.
 Making God the center of my life in my earlier years prepared me for many amazing opportunities that came along, including marriage.
 And without that preparation, instead of my marriage soaring it would most likely be plummeting to the ground.

 The second shift in my perspective was realizing that being united for life with the woman I love is just a little taste of what it will be like when I am united for eternity with the God I love.
 In my marriage, I am fully known by Te, and she is fully known by me.
-There are no secrets, no lies, just trust, and honesty.
+There are no secrets, no lies; just trust, and honesty.
 There is the joy of pursing your dreams together and doing the things that you love together.
-There is service, respect, fascination, intimacy and any other positive words you could think of!
+Also there is service, respect, fascination, intimacy and any other positive words you could think of!
 And yet it still amazes me that it’s only a glimpse of what I will share with my God.
 Sometime’s I get that feeling there’s something I’m missing out on, like what this world has to offer isn’t enough…I wonder why!

-Kylon Gienger writes from the Pacific Northwest.© 2002 - 2021, AnswersForMe.org.
+Kylon Gienger writes from the Pacific Northwest.© 2002 - 2022, AnswersForMe.org.
 All rights reserved.
 Click here for content usage information.